stelligent/config-lint/README.md

 # config-lint

-Validate configuration files using rules specified in a YAML file.
+A command line tool to validate configuration files using rules specified in a YAML file.

+There is also the ability to deploy an AWS Lambda that can be used as a custom rule AWS Config.
+The compliance tests are written in YAML, using the same format.
+This YAML is stored in an S3 object, and the bucket and key of the object are passed as parameters to the AWS Config fule

-# Build
+# Build Command Line tool

 ```
-make
+make config-lint
 ```

 # Run